system76/docs/_articles/switch-from-macos-to-popos.md

     sudo add-apt-repository multiverse
     sudo apt install ubuntu-restricted-extras

+We also have a help article for installing codecs [here](https://support.system76.com/articles/codecs/)

 Another popular alternative is VLC Media Player.
 This software is available in the Pop!\_Shop, and offers many customizable features.